 Individual signalised or unsignalled junctions (with and without internal stop lines) can be easily modelled in TRANSYT.
 Using the TRANSYT Library file system also makes junction construction simple and fast.

-The model can be constructed either using traditional link structure or using TRANSYT 15’s lane and traffic stream structure that allows a direct ‘one real lane’ to ‘one model lane’ representation.
+The model can be constructed either using a traditional link structure or using TRANSYT’s lane and traffic stream structure, which allows a direct ‘one real lane’ to ‘one model lane’ representation.

 Fully-signalised and partially-signalised roundabouts can be modelled and their delay minimised by calculating timings which reduce blocking-back by keeping the circulating carriageway free flowing.
-Where blocking cannot be prevented TRANSYT’s cell-transmission model can be used to model its effects.
+Where blocking cannot be prevented TRANSYT’s cell-transmission model can be used to model its effects, or alternatively the simulation model can be used if signal optimisation is not required.
 Totally unsignalled roundabouts can also be modelled, and when included in a network, the effects of such roundabouts on the network are accurately represented, and the co-ordination can be optimised.